netvigate888/credit_default_prediction/README.md

-The best way to view the Jupyter Notebooks in this repository is to use the website http://nbviewer.jupyter.org.
+The best way to view the Jupyter Notebooks in this repository (with working internal hyperlinks) is to use the website http://nbviewer.jupyter.org.
 This link [Notebook Viewer](http://nbviewer.jupyter.org/github/netvigate888/credit_default_prediction/tree/master/) will take you straight to the website and the Notebook Viewer for this repository.

 # Default Risk Analysis in the Low-Income Segment